northstowekarate/northstowekarate.github.io/training/index.md

 ### Prices
 The first lesson is always free, so you can try it out and see if you enjoy the lesson.
 Prices are £4 per session for adults and £3 per session for children.

-A family discount is also available with up to 2 children free per adult.
+An introductory family discount is also available with up to 2 children free per adult.

-We also offer an introductory bulk discount with 9 lessons for the price of 7.

 Payment by bank transfer is preferred.
 Please [contact us](/contact) for details.